KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

 ## Overview

-This computational framework performs calculation of the Short-Range Order (SRO) parameters, Effective Pair Interactions (EPIs), misfit volumes, and normalized SRO parameters in systems composed of 2-6 elements.
+This computational framework performs calculation of the Short-Range Order (SRO) parameters, Effective Pair Interactions (EPIs), misfit volumes, and normalized SRO parameters in the metallic systems composed of 2-6 elements.
 The framework integrates molecular dynamics simulations (via LAMMPS) with statistical thermodynamics to predict ordering behavior in complex alloys across a range of temperatures.

 ## Usage
 1. Ensure input files exist: